-Congratulations to all Caltech undergraduate writing prize winners:
+Congratulations to all winners of Caltech undergraduate writing prizes in the humanities!

 Alexander P. and Adelaide F. Hixon Prize for Writing in Freshman Humanities